 Why AITCOH?

-Aging at home is about more than staying put.
-It is about staying connected — to the daily rhythms, cherished spaces, and quiet comforts that define a life well-lived.
+Aging in place is about more than staying in one location.
+It is about staying connected to the routines, spaces, and relationships that make independent living feel like home.

 Every home carries more than furniture — memories, laughter, and belonging.